bluppfisk/cccedict/README.md

 - `Entry::F_SIMPLIFIED` same as above but in simplified characters
 - `Entry::F_PINYIN` includes a string of pinyin as formatted in CC-CEDICT (numeric but with ideosyncrasies)
 - `Entry::F_PINYIN_NUMERIC` includes a string of pinyin converted to numeric Hanyu Pinyin
+- `Entry::F_PINYIN_NUMERIC_EXPANDED` returns the above as an array rather than a string
 - `Entry::F_PINYIN_DIACRITIC` includes a string of pinyin converted to Hanyu Pinyin with diacritics
+- `Entry::F_PINYIN_DIACRITIC_EXPANDED` returns the above as an array rather than a string
 - `Entry::F_ENGLISH` includes a string with all the English translations for the dictionary entry
 - `Entry::F_ENGLISH_EXPANDED` includes an array with the above English translations
 - `Entry::F_TRADITIONAL_CHARS` includes an array of all traditional characters in the dictionary entry